nwisr/nwisr.github.io/newreferees/index.md

 **2. How to Register for and use a Horizon Web Ref Account**

-To use the assigning website Horizon web Ref following the directions below – not only will this be where you will get your assignments once you are fully trained this is also where you will get your training assignments.
-See instructions below.
+To use the assignment website Horizon Web Ref, please follow the instructions below.
+This platform is where you will receive your assignments once you have completed your training, as well as access your training assignments.

-Send an email to eric@toservethegame.com requesting to be added and you will then receive an email from Horizon Web Ref inviting you to join.
-The email you use for this should be an email address that you check AT LEAST daily.

-Each indoor or futsal facility is considered a separate league within Horizon Web Ref.
-When you log in to Horizon Web Ref for the first time the system will walk you through setting up your profile, including all required items.
-By default, you are available to work at all of the facilities we service.
+1. Send an email to toservethegame@gmail.com to request being added to the system.
+After your request is processed, you will receive an email from Horizon Web Ref inviting you to join.
+Please ensure you use an email address that you check at least daily.
+2. Each indoor or futsal facility is treated as a separate league within Horizon Web Ref.
+When you log in to Horizon Web Ref for the first time, the system will guide you through setting up your profile, including all the required information.
+By default, you will be available to work at all the facilities we serve.

 **3. As an Independent Contractor.**